How to make homemade bath powder. Full bathtub in front of window with beautiful view of mountains.

 • If you have sensitive skin, choose a bath powder for sensitive skin.
 If you experience any irritation, stop using it and consult a dermatologist.
 For an even more relaxing experience, perhaps put on some nice relaxing music or light some candles.

 So, go ahead and make a ritual out of it.
-Your bath time is more than just about bathing; relax, treat yourself, and enjoy the fragrance and tranquility of your bathtime experience.
+Your bath time is more than just about bathing; relax, treat yourself, and enjoy the fragrance and tranquility of your bath time experience.

 Therapeutic Benefits